 To make the contingency of the status quo look inevitable, the rule of thumb is to ground it in nature.
 Within the history of the world capitalism teaches its subjects, feudalism, for example, represents an ancient but superseded line, something like Homo Heidelbergensis in the evolution of the homo genus; socialism, by contrast, is a primitive and doomed line that rightly ended in extinction, something like Homo Neanderthalensis; while capitalism is the realisation of the dominant strand of the homo genus, something that was in us from the beginning, not only within us but driving us forward, compelling us constantly to supersede ourselves, separating us from evolutionary dead ends, flowering in the emergence and great march of Homo Sapiens, and reaching its apotheosis in Europe’s Cro-Magnons (which, significantly, wiped out Neanderthal man).
 History is far more than the writing of the victor erasing the past; it is the sublation of that past in the present, which is always now, always inevitable, always the only possible outcome of all hitherto history.

 ‘Who controls the past’, George Orwell famously wrote in 1949, ‘controls the future: who controls the present controls the past.’
 Orwell was describing something like the GDR, which was founded the same year he published 1984; but his words more accurately describe our present.
 Why else does capitalism devote so much of its cultural resources to the telling of that history in television series, films, museums and, yes, even in novels?
-My return flight from Berlin-Schönefeld was delayed, and walking round the book shop after passing through security I came across a copy of a new novel titled The President is Missing.
+When my return flight from Berlin-Schönefeld was delayed I had time to walk around the single book shop that was left after passing through security, and I came across a copy of a new novel titled The President is Missing.
 A review of it in that month’s London Review of Books, which was waiting for me back in London, revealed it to be an apology for extraordinary rendition and extrajudicial killing whose co-author, surprisingly, is none other than Bill Clinton, the former President of the USA.
 Perhaps that’s not so surprising after all.
 For some time now Hollywood has been little more than the ideological arm of the White House and the Pentagon, so why not the market in airport fiction too?
 In this respect, Berlin, which sits along the most dangerous fault line in capitalism’s recent history, is the model contemporary city, not because of its contemporaneity (it is radically enclosed in its past) but because the entire post-unification city has been devoted to the telling of the history of capitalism’s greatest triumph over adversity.
 And like any Hollywood film, that history is almost entirely fictional.
 But this is the role of capitalist propaganda: not only – as that of the Soviet Union was – to erase that past behind the airbrush of the censor, but also to rewrite that history as the tragic predecessor of our triumphant present.

 5. Twilight of the Idols

-Notwithstanding the religiously faithful reconstructions of the Zwinger Place, the Semper Opera House and the Church of Our Lady – which I imagine most tourists, understandably, thought were the originals – the most interesting building we saw in Dresden was the Palace of Culture.
-This is the architectural equivalent of Berlin’s Palace of the Republic, and the best chance we had of seeing what it might have looked like.
+Notwithstanding the religiously faithful reconstructions of the Zwinger Palace, the Semper Opera House and the Church of Our Lady – which I imagine most tourists, understandably, think are the originals – the most interesting building we saw in Dresden was the Palace of Culture.
+This is the architectural equivalent of Berlin’s Palace of the Republic, and the best chance we had of seeing what the latter might have looked like.